StevenLau6/StevenLau6.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Liu is a AI Researcher @ Huawei Technologies Co. working on Large Language Model, Natural Language Processing, and Generative AI.
+Dr. Liu is an AI Researcher @ Huawei Technologies Co. working on Large Language Model, Natural Language Processing, and Generative AI.

-Liu is currently focusing on training and data schemes for large language models, encompassing both pre-training and post-training stages.
+Liu currently focuses on large language models, encompassing the training methods and data recipes for the pre-training and post-training stages.
 He is also working on the training infrastructures and domain applications of LLMs.

 ## Education: